+In addition, significant matters or reporting obligations are disseminated to Shareholders by way of announcements to the London Stock Exchange.
 Dividend declarations - the Board recognises the importance of tax-free dividends to Shareholders and takes this into consideration when making decisions to pay interim and propose final dividends for each year.
-Further details regarding dividends for the year under review can be found in the Chairman's Statement on page 11.
+Further details regarding dividends for the year under review can be found in the Chairman's Statement on page 13.

-Share buy-back policy - the Directors recognise the importance to Shareholders of the Company maintaining an active buy-back policy and considered this when establishing the current programme.
-Further details can be found in the Chairman's Statement on page 12 and in the Directors' Report on page 47.
+Share buy-back policy - the Directors recognise the importance to Shareholders of the Company maintaining an active buy-back programme and considered this when establishing the current policy.
+Further details can be found in the Chairman's Statement on page 14, and in the Directors' Report on page 51.

-Offer for Subscription - in making a decision to launch an Offer for Subscription, the Directors considered that it would be in the interest of Shareholders to continue to grow the portfolio and make investments across a diverse range of sectors.
-By growing the Company, costs are spread over a wider asset base, which helps to promote a competitive total expense ratio, which is in the interests of Shareholders.
+Offers for Subscription - in making a decision to launch any Offer for Subscription, the Directors have to consider that it would be in the interest of Shareholders to continue to expand the portfolio and make investments across a diverse range of sectors.
+By growing the Company, costs are spread over a wider asset base, which helps to promote a competitive total expense ratio and is in the interests of Shareholders.
 In addition, the increased liquidity helps support the buy-back policy referred to above.
-Further details regarding the current Offer for Subscription can be found in the Chairman's Statement on page 12.
+Further details regarding the latest Offer for Subscription can be found in the Chairman's Statement on page 14.